neoforged/.github/primers/1.21.5/index.md

         - `canAttackBlock` -> `canDestroyBlock`
         - `hurtEnemy` no longer returns anything
     - `ItemStack#validateStrict` is now public
+    - `ThrowablePotionItem` is now abstract, containing two methods to create the `AbstractThrownPotion` entity
     - `WrittenBookItem#resolveBookComponents` -> `WrittenBookContent#resolveForItem`
+- `net.minecraft.world.item.alchemy.PotionContents` now implements `TooltipProvider`
-- `net.minecraft.world.item.alchemy.PotionContents#forEachEffect`, `applyToLivingEntity` now takes in a float representing a scalar for the duration
+    - `forEachEffect`, `applyToLivingEntity` now takes in a float representing a scalar for the duration
 - `net.minecraft.world.item.component.WrittenBookContent` now implements `TooltipProvider`
 - `net.minecraft.world.item.crafting`
+    - `SmithingRecipe#baseIngredient` now returns an `Ingredient`
-    - `SmithingTransformRecipe` now takes in a `TransmuteResult` instead of an `ItemStack`
+    - `SmithingTransformRecipe` now takes in a `TransmuteResult` instead of an `ItemStack` and an `Ingredient` for the base
+    - `SmithingTrimRecipe` now takes in `Ingredient`s instead of `Optional` wrapped entries along with a `TrimPattern` holder
     - `TransmuteRecipe` now takes in a `TransmuteResult` instead of an `Item` holder
+- `net.minecraft.world.item.crafting.display.SlotDisplay$SmithingTrimDemoSlotDisplay` now takes in a `TrimPattern` holder
 - `net.minecraft.world.item.enchantment.EnchantmentInstance` is now a record
 - `net.minecraft.world.level`
+    - `CustomSpawner#tick` no longer returns anything
-    - `GameRules$Type` now takes in a value class.
+    - `GameRules$Type` now takes in a value class
     - `Level`
         - `onBlockStateChange` -> `updatePOIOnBlockStateChange`
         - `isDay` -> `isBrightOutside`